Kirthi-Raman/DogRating/README.md

 ## Data Wrangling Report

+The Data Wrangling Report gives a summary of the analysis performed.
 The ‘WeRateDogs’ Twitter dataset has been wrangled to create a good data source which is clear of all the dataset cleanliness issues and can be understood and directly used for further analysis.<br>
 The steps followed in data wrangling the ‘WeRateDogs’ Twitter dataset are:<br>
 1)	Gather